 Scenario Effective Date Customer's eligibility is changing from ALTCS to AHCCCS Medical Services Enrollment with the health plan begins the day after the last day of ALTCS eligibility.
-Enrollment with the health plan begins on the effective date of eligibility for AHCCCS Medical Assistance, but no earlier than the first day of the month of application.
+All other initial enrollment Enrollment with the health plan begins on the effective date of eligibility for AHCCCS Medical Assistance, but no earlier than the first day of the month of application.

 Term Definition

-The date that the AHCCCS Complete Care
+Effective date of enrollment The date that the AHCCCS Complete Care

 (ACC) plan becomes responsible for

 providing AHCCCS covered services.